Robert B. Sherman: Marriage and family

+Sherman married Ilse Louise Hayes in Elkton, Maryland in 1948; the marriage was annulled in South Norwalk, Connecticut in 1950.

-Sherman married Joyce Ruth Sasner in 1953.
+Sherman then married Joyce Ruth Sasner in California in 1953.
 Their first child, Laurie (b.
 1955) was followed by Jeffrey (b.
 1957), Andrea (1960-2019) and Robert (b.
-1968). with five grandchildren: Joshua Kirshbaum (1990), Alex Sherman (1991), Amelia and Sarah Kirshbaum (1993) and Ryan Sherman (1995).
+1968).

 After Sherman's 2002 relocation to London, he and his brother, Richard, continued to collaborate on various musical plays, as well as a feature, animated, film musicals which incorporates their original story, song score and screenplay.
 The brothers traveled between Los Angeles, New York and London to facilitate their work.

 Sherman died in London on March 6, 2012.
 His wife preceded him in death by 11 years.
 A public memorial service and funeral was held for Sherman on March 9, 2012, at Hillside Memorial Park and Mortuary in Culver City.

 Painting and other artistry

-A lesser-known aspect of Sherman's life was his painting which he had done since 1941 and kept private, except from his family and friends, until 2002.
+A lesser-known aspect of Sherman's life was his painting, which he had done since 1941 and kept private, except from his family and friends, until 2002.
 Sherman studied painting while attending Bard College, receiving a double degree in both Painting and English Literature.
 Sherman worked in various visual arts media, including clay and metal sculpture, but his focus was oil painting throughout the 1940s-1960s, when he switched to acrylics.

 In April 2002, an exhibition of Sherman's paintings was held in London, England, at Thompsons' Gallery on Marylebone High Street.
 This marked the first public exhibition of his paintings since he started painting in 1941.
 Sherman exhibited his paintings in Florida and California.
 A series of Limited Edition Giclées of Sherman's art were published on canvas and paper.

-Sherman's paintings which have appeared at the various exhibitions include: "On Route 9G" (c.
-1949), "Self Portrait" (1970), "San Francisco (1970)", "Moses" (1977), "Carousel In The Country" (1982), "From the Dining Room (1982)", "Sacrifice" (1983), "Florid Window" (1984), "Geisha (1986)", "Fine Four Fendered Friend (2002)" and "Park Lane" (2003).
-On March 4, 2007, Sherman and his son, Robbie, donated limited edition prints of "Moses" and "Sacrifice" to the Giffnock Synagogue in Glasgow, Scotland.
+Sherman's paintings that have appeared at the various exhibitions include On Route 9G (c.
+1949), Self Portrait (1970), San Francisco (1970), Moses (1977), Carousel In The Country (1982), From the Dining Room (1982), Sacrifice (1983), Florid Window (1984), Geisha (1986), Fine Four Fendered Friend (2002), and Park Lane (2003).
+On March 4, 2007, Sherman and his son, Robbie, donated limited edition prints of Moses and Sacrifice to the Giffnock Synagogue in Glasgow, Scotland.
 Sherman worked in metal sculpture, wrote poetry and short stories from an early age.

+In 1985, he narrated Prokofiev’s “Peter and the Wolf” for the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.